 If you are OK with selling your home to repay the reverse mortgage and having less left over afterward for yourself or your heirs, then making payments is unnecessary.

-Reverse mortgages can be tricky to understand.
-Here are answers to a few common questions about making reverse mortgage monthly payments.
+Here are answers to common questions about making reverse mortgage monthly payments.

 Yes.
 Anyone can pay off a reverse mortgage, including a living spouse or the heirs to the property.
 However, the reverse mortgage note becomes due almost immediately after the borrower stops living in the home.

-Typically, paying off a reverse mortgage is done through the sale of the home.
+Typically, a reverse mortgage is paid off with the proceeds from selling the home.
 The proceeds are applied to the debt, and then any remaining money goes to the owner or heir.
 If qualified, you also can refinance to a traditional mortgage, take out a personal loan, or pay cash to retire a reverse mortgage.

 A reverse mortgage comes due in full when the home is sold, the borrower no longer lives in the home as their primary residence, fails to pay property taxes or homeowners insurance premiums, or dies.